-16-5.80-B. When a petition is for a writ of certiorari is filed, the zoning board of appeals must be designated the respondent in certiorari and the city the defendant in certiorari.
+- 16-3.90-A. Any person aggrieved by a final decision of the zoning board of appeals, including any officer, department, board or agency affected by such decision, may seek review of such decision by petitioning the superior court for a writ of certiorari, setting forth the alleged errors.
+The petition must be filed within 30 days of the date that the zoning board of appeals renders its final decision. - 16-3.90-B. When a petition is for a writ of certiorari is filed, the zoning board of appeals must be designated the respondent in certiorari and the city the defendant in certiorari.
 The secretary of the zoning board of appeals is authorized to acknowledge service of a copy of the petition and writ on behalf of the zoning board of appeals, as respondent.
 Service upon the city as defendant must be as provided by law.

-16-5.9016-5.100 Enforcement8
+16-3.100 Enforcement

-16-5.90-A.16-5.100-A. Notice of Violation
+16-3.100-A. Notice of Violation

-Whenever the community development director determines that development activity or inactivity on a property does not comply with the approved development and construction plans, that approved and required erosion, and sedimentation and pollution control facilities or devices have been altered, damaged or destroyed, or that any other activities violate the provisions of this chapter, the community development director must issue a notice of violation.
+Whenever the community development director determines that development activity or inactivity on a property does not comply with the approved development and construction plans, that approved and required erosion, sedimentation and pollution control facilities or devices have been altered, damaged or destroyed, or that any other activities violate the provisions of this chapter, the community development director must issue a notice of violation.
 Whenever the community development director determines that the drainage system has been unlawfully altered, causing inadequate drainage, the community development director must issue a notice of violation.
 The provisions of this section apply in addition to any other penalty provisions applicable to this chapter.
 The notice of violation of the provisions of this chapter or of any rule or regulation adopted pursuant hereto must be addressed to the owner of the property or the owner's agent and to the person found to be violating the provisions of this chapter and must: